01-edu/public/subjects/forum/forum-moderation.en.md

 #### Moderators

-- Moderators, as explained above are users that are granted access to special functions :
+- Moderators, as explained above are users that have granted access to special functions :
   - They should monitor the content in the forum by deleting or reporting post to the admin
 - To create a moderator the user should request an admin for that role